hassan-attar/My-Portfolio-website/README.md

 - **Component-Based Architecture:** Each section of the website is componentized, enabling seamless integration and easy maintenance.
 This modular approach makes it simple to update or expand individual sections without affecting the entire website.

-- **Sentry for logging Client Errors:** This website will get a log of the client errors for debugging purposes and to make sure that the visitors will have an error free experience.
+- **Sentry for Monitoring and Statistics:** This website will get a log of the client errors for debugging purposes and to make sure that the visitors will have an error free experience.

 ## Using This Code for Your Portfolio